87 Best Restaurants in Tokyo, Japan

 Asakusa is known for its tempura, and Tsukiji prides itself on its fresh sashimi, which is available in excellent quality throughout the city.
 Ramen is a passion for many locals, who travel across town or stand in line for an hour in order to sit at the counter of a shop rumored to have the perfect balance of noodles and broth.
 Even the neighborhood convenience stores will offer colorful salads, sandwiches, and a selection of beer and sake.
 There have been good and affordable Indian and Chinese restaurants in the city for decades.
 As a result of increased travel by the Japanese to more exotic locations, Thai, Vietnamese, and Turkish restaurants have popped up around the city.
 When in doubt, note that Tokyo's top-rated international hotels also have some of the city's best places to eat and drink.

-Also known as "Andy's," this izakaya is located directly under the tracks of the Yamanote Line, making the wooden interior shudder each time a train passes overhead.
-It's a favorite with local and foreign journalists and is actually run by a Brit, Andy, who travels to the seafood market every morning to buy seafood.
-Don't miss the fresh sashimi and buttered scallops.
-It fills up very quickly, so call at least the day in advance to make a reservation.
+Also known as "Andy's," this izakaya is directly under the tracks of the Yamanote Line, making the wooden interior shudder each time a train passes overhead.
+It's a favorite with local and foreign journalists and is actually run by a Brit, Andy, who travels to the seafood market every morning to buy ingredients for not-to-miss dishes such as sashimi or buttered scallops.
+It fills up very quickly, so it's best to call at least a day in advance to make a reservation.

 03-3214–8021